qjon/smart-home-server/app/projects/weather-stations/README.md

 # Change Log

+## v1.3.0

+- allow to refresh all device data
+- update dependency _@rign/sh-core to v1.1.0_

 ## v1.2.0

 - remove manual sync (now Weather Station is send data to server, they are not connected to network full time)